yaya1426/monta-ai-backend-task/README.md

 This project leverages the NestJS framework to create a robust backend system for a chat application.
 The backend interfaces with the GPT-4o API to provide intelligent chat responses.
 Users can register, log in, and maintain chat sessions, with JWT-based authentication and refresh tokens ensuring secure access.

+## Technologies

+- **NestJS**: A progressive Node.js framework for building efficient, reliable, and scalable server-side applications.
+- **MongoDB**: A NoSQL database for storing user data and chat sessions.
+- **JWT (JSON Web Tokens)**: Used for secure user authentication and authorization.
+- **Passport.js**: Middleware for authentication, integrated with JWT for stateless sessions.
+- **Rate Limiter**: Built-in @Throttler for rate limiting requests that try to abuse the server.

 ## Why NestJS?

 NestJS was chosen for this project due to its following advantages: